itpp-labs/chatops-docs/docs/opinions-bot/index.rst

 https://telegram.me/botfather -- follow instruction to set bot name and get bot token

-You may need to activate `privacy mode <https://core.telegram.org/bots#privacy-mode>`__ to allow bot to send hints, when user tries to reply to forwarded message.
+You may need to disable `privacy mode <https://core.telegram.org/bots#privacy-mode>`__ to allow bot to send hints, when user tries to reply to forwarded message.

 Prepare zip file
 ----------------